abhisheklolage/challenge-response-auth/README.md

 #

-In the Registration process, the Client sends ``username'' and hash of password generated ``hash(password)'' to the Server.
+In the Registration process, the Client sends "username" and hash of password generated "hash(password)" to the Server.
 The Server inserts the username and password_hash in its database.

 #